Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

 \begin{remark} Note that by requiring an $\bb C_{\mr{dR}}$-factor in the source, we are excluding rank $(1,0)$ and $(0,1)$ twists, along with their deformations to rank $(2,0)$ and $(0,2)$ twists.
 The 1-shifted symplectic structure is more difficult to describe without these de Rham directions.
 Such twists are self-dual, and do not appear in the geometric Langlands correspondence as described in \cite{KapustinWitten}, although they are considered in Kapustin's approach in \cite{Kapustinnote}. \end{remark}

-\begin{remark} Concretely, when we fix $\lambda$, the mapping stack $\mr{Map}(C_{\mr{Hod}}, BG)$ becomes the stack $\flat_G^\lambda(C)$ of flat $\lambda$-connections.
-That is, the Hitchin system on $C$ with complex structure $J_\lambda$.
+\begin{remark} Concretely, when we fix $\lambda$, the mapping stack $\mr{Map}(C_{\mr{Hod}}, BG)$ becomes the stack $\flat_G^\lambda(C)$ of flat $\lambda$-connections, that is, the Hitchin moduli space on $C$ with complex structure $I_\lambda$.
 The AKSZ symplectic structure we are considering is complex algebraic.
-Kapustin and Witten denote this structure by $\Omega_\lambda$.
-We should distinguish this from the K\"ahler structure which they denote by $\omega_\lambda$, which is a real $(1,1)$-form. \end{remark}
+This is what Kapustin and Witten would denote by $\Omega_{I_\lambda}$, which is a $(2,0)$-form in complex structure $I_\lambda$.
+We should distinguish this from the K\"ahler structure which they would denote by $\omega_{I_\lambda}$, which is a real $(1,1)$-form in the complex structure $I_\lambda$. \end{remark}